JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 ### None Specified

 `ModalityState.defaultModalityState()` will be used.
-This is the optimal choice in most cases that uses the current modality state when invoked from UI thread.
+This is the optimal choice in most cases that uses the current modality state when invoked from EDT.
 It has special handling for background processes started with `ProgressManager`: `invokeLater()` from such a process may run in the same dialog that the process started.

 ### `ModalityState.any()`